Rain71/Jump-Plus/README.md

     ii.
 Customers with the highest order amounts iii.
 Total revenue generated over a specific period iv.
 Chocolate with low inventory levels
+   b.
+Utilize JOIN operations to fetch data from multiple related tables
-5. Advanced Features:
+6. Advanced Features:
   a.
 Implement transactions to ensure atomicity and consistency during order processing
   b.
 Develop complex queries to answer specific business questions(e.g., identifying patterns in customer behavior)
   c.
+Optimize query performance by analyzing query execution plans and indexing strategies
+  d.
 Implement role-based access control to restrict access to sensitive data and operations
 7. Documentation and Presentation:
   a.
 Document the database schema, including tables, relationships, and constraints
   b.
 Provide explanations for the implemented features and query optimization techniques